Tier 4 Student Visas

 If your visa is refused on financial grounds, or because the required documents were not received, we’ll only be able to issue you with one further CAS.
 If you’re refused again, we won’t be able to sponsor you for your studies and you won’t be able to stay on as a student at SOAS.

-Before you apply again for a visa after a refusal, we strongly recommend getting advice from the Student Advisor (Immigration and Finance) (email@example.com) to avoid being refused again.
+Before you apply again for a visa after a refusal, we strongly recommend getting advice from the Student Advisors (Immigration and Finance) (email@example.com) to avoid being refused again.

 The formal enrolment process is fairly straightforward.
 You will be emailed in advance and given a specific enrolment period and you must come to the enrolment event during the times given.
 You must ensure that you bring the following documents with you: